Gaming and Watching

 Anyway, this caused me to have a lot of issues, but after trying and trying about twenty times I finally managed to get a complete backup of the flash memory (non volatile rewritable memory chip that stores the game ROM) and firmware (flash memory located internally inside the microcontroller/CPU chip that stores the program code).
 I could verify that they were correct by checksumming them, and thus I was now safe.
 I could always restore.

 So I of course did what anyone would have done.
-I reflashed (reprogrammed) it with a Gameboy™ emulator and The Legend of Zelda® A Link to the Past™.
+I reflashed (reprogrammed) it with a Gameboy™ emulator and The Legend of Zelda® Link's Awakening.
 After a few tries I eventually got it flashing properly, and everything worked fine.

 But I wanted to try more things, so I tried doing an NES emulator and The Legend of Zelda.
 And this time it did not work out as well.
 I got the microcontroller firmware flashed properly, so it actually booted up and showed the interface, but was not able to get the ROM to flash.
 I was getting all sorts of errors, no matter how many times I tried.